dapr/python-sdk/daprdocs/content/en/python-sdk-docs/python-actor.md

 ```
 *Mock actors work fine with this, but if you have added any extra logic into `__init__`, it will be overwritten.
 It is worth noting that the correct way to apply logic on initialization is via `_on_activate` (which can also be safely used with mock actors) instead of `__init__`.*

+*If you have an actor which does override default Dapr actor methods, your best bet is likely to create a custom subclass of the MockActor class (from MockActor.py) which implements whatever custom logic you have along with interacting with `_mock_state`, `_mock_timers`, and `_mock_reminders` as normal, and then appyling that custom class as a mixin via a `create_mock_actor` function you define yourself.*

 The actor `_runtime_ctx` variable is set to None.
-All the normal actor methods have been overwritten such as to not call it, but if your code itself interacts directly with `_runtime_ctx`, it will likely break.
+All the normal actor methods have been overwritten such as to not call it, but if your code itself interacts directly with `_runtime_ctx`, tests may fail.

 The actor _state_manager is overwritten with an instance of `MockStateManager`.
 This has all the same methods and functionality of the base `ActorStateManager`, except for using the various `_mock` variables for storing data instead of the `_runtime_ctx`.
-If your code implements its own custom state manager it will be overwritten and your code will likely break.
+If your code implements its own custom state manager it will be overwritten and tests will likely fail.

 ### Type Hinting